a-wong-8/Javascript-project/README.md

 There are many potential directions this webpage could go, time permitting.
 Some predicited upgrades are:

+- Add chart animation for the stats of cars to aid comparison.
+- Add animation of the cars racing on the drag strip.
 - Add option to allow the user to add a car by entering quarter mile to compare to popular cars.
 - Add a quarter mile time calculator to estiamte quarter mile time based on horsepower, weight, and other configurations of car.